 These Tahini Muffins are easy to make, filled with nourishing ingredients, and totally delicious.
-They're all your favorite muffin flavors combined into one and made by one of our favorites chefs and creator The Rouge Brussel Sprouts.
+They're all your favorite muffin flavors combined into one and made by one of our favorites chefs and creator The Rogue Brussel Sprout.

 - 1 large, very ripe banana